2025-2028 Learning Agenda

-The Refugee Self-Reliance Initiative has developed a Learning Agenda to guide learning and research priorities for the wider sector to build an evidence base of effective practices to improve refugee self-reliance.
+The RSRI Learning Agenda guides learning and research priorities for the wider sector to build an evidence base of effective practices that improve refugee self-reliance.

 -